-Our ability to generate revenue from product sales and achieve profitability depends on our ability, alone or with collaborative partners, to successfully complete the development of, and obtain the regulatory approvals necessary to commercialize, SGT-001, SGT-003 and any other product candidates that we may pursue in the future.
+Our ability to generate revenue from product sales and achieve profitability depends on our ability, alone or with collaborative partners, to successfully complete the development of, and obtain the regulatory approvals necessary to commercialize, SGT-001, SGT-003 and other future product candidates that we may pursue in the future.
 We do not anticipate generating revenue from product sales for the next several years, if ever.
 Our ability to generate future revenue from product sales depends heavily on our success in:

-- completing research and development of SGT-001, SGT-003 and our other product candidates in a timely and successful manner; - · seeking and obtaining regulatory and marketing approvals for any product candidates for which we complete clinical trials; - launching and commercializing SGT-001, SGT-003 and any other product candidates for which we obtain regulatory and marketing approval by establishing a sales force and marketing and distribution infrastructure or, alternatively, collaborating with a commercialization partner; - maintaining and enhancing a commercially viable, sustainable, scalable, reproducible and transferable manufacturing process for SGT-001, SGT-003 and our other product candidates that is compliant with cGMPs; - establishing and maintaining supply and manufacturing relationships with third parties that can provide adequate, in both amount and quality, products and services to support clinical development and the commercial demand for SGT-001, SGT-003 and our other product candidates, if approved; - obtaining market acceptance, if and when approved, of SGT-001 or any other product candidate as a viable treatment option by patients, the medical community and third-party payors; - qualifying for coverage and adequate reimbursement by government and third-party payors for SGT-001, SGT-003 and our other product candidates both in the U.S. and internationally; - effectively addressing any competing technological and market developments; - negotiating favorable terms in any collaboration, licensing or other arrangements into which we may enter and performing our obligations under such arrangements; - maintaining, protecting, enforcing and expanding our portfolio of intellectual property rights, including patents, trademarks, trade secrets and know-how; - avoiding and defending against intellectual property infringement, misappropriation and other claims; - implementing additional internal systems and infrastructure, as needed; and - attracting, hiring and retaining qualified personnel.
+- completing research and development of SGT-001, SGT-003 and other future product candidates in a timely and successful manner; - seeking and obtaining regulatory and marketing approvals for any product candidates for which we complete clinical trials; - launching and commercializing SGT-001, SGT-003 and other future product candidates for which we obtain regulatory and marketing approval by establishing a sales force and marketing and distribution infrastructure or, alternatively, collaborating with a commercialization partner; - maintaining and enhancing a commercially viable, sustainable, scalable, reproducible and transferable manufacturing processes for SGT-001, SGT-003 and other future product candidates that is compliant with cGMPs; - establishing and maintaining supply and manufacturing relationships with third parties that can provide adequate, in both amount and quality, products and services to support clinical development and the commercial demand for SGT-001, SGT-003 and other future product candidates, if approved; - obtaining market acceptance, if and when approved, of SGT-001, SGT-003 or other future product candidate as a viable treatment option by patients, the medical community and third-party payors; - qualifying for coverage and adequate reimbursement by government and third-party payors for SGT-001, SGT-003 and other future product candidates both in the U.S. and internationally; - · effectively addressing any competing technological and market developments; - negotiating favorable terms in any collaboration, licensing or other arrangements into which we may enter and performing our obligations under such arrangements; - maintaining, protecting, enforcing and expanding our portfolio of intellectual property rights, including patents, trademarks, trade secrets and know-how; - · avoiding and defending against intellectual property infringement, misappropriation and other claims;

+- implementing additional internal systems and infrastructure, as needed; and - attracting, hiring and retaining qualified personnel.